 Fishing can be fun and help you get outdoors.
 Mastering the outdoors can also help you feel confident and boost your self-esteem.
 Plus, you can enjoy the delicious taste of your success.

-Gardening is a great way to pass the time.
+Gardening is a great way for seniors to pass the time.
 It can be fulfilling as you see your plants thrive.
 However, seniors with CHF may need to make some modifications to their gardening habits.
 Instead of trying to manage large gardens alone, seniors with CHF can scale down their garden and simplify their plants to make the activity more enjoyable.
 Seniors may also want to consider an indoor garden or just having a few indoor plants to take care of.

 However, seniors with CHF should avoid demanding tasks of caring for their yard, like digging, mowing, hedging, or other activities that require large amounts of physical exertion.